 Eczema takes on different forms depending on the nature of the trigger and the location of the rash.
 While they all share some common symptoms like itchiness, there are differences.
 Following are some of the most common types of eczema.

 The most frequent form of eczema, atopic dermatitis is thought to be caused by abnormal functioning of the body’s immune system.
 It is characterized by itchy, inflamed skin.
 Atopic dermatitis tends to run in families.
 About two-thirds of the people who develop this form of eczema do so before the age of one.
 Atopic dermatitis generally flares up and recedes intermittently throughout the patient’s life.

 This type of eczema strikes the palms of the hands and soles of the feet.
-It produces clear, deep blisters that itch and burn.
+It produces tiny clusters of clear, deep blisters that itch and burn.
 Dyshidrotic dermatitis occurs most frequently during the summer months and in warm climates.